FRIENDSHIP

 the feeling of getting the “yes” and finding a best friend.
 It’s worth the risk.

-When I was young I was a very shy boy.
-It was very difficult for me to initiate a
+When I was young, I was a very shy boy.
+It was tough for me to initiate a

 friendship.
 What helped me was having a parent who made me join clubs like Cub